kinshuk4/daily-coding-problem-solutions/problem751_800/README.md

 Given a set of these ranked lists, interleave them to create a playlist that satisfies everyone's priorities.

 For example, suppose your input is `{[1, 7, 3], [2, 1, 6, 7, 9], [3, 9, 5]}`.
 In this case a satisfactory playlist could be `[2, 1, 6, 7, 3, 9, 5]`.

+## Daily Coding Problem: Problem #779 [Medium]

+This problem was asked by Goldman Sachs.

+You are given `N` identical eggs and access to a building with `k` floors.
+Your task is to find the lowest floor that will cause an egg to break, if dropped from that floor.
+Once an egg breaks, it cannot be dropped again.
+If an egg breaks when dropped from the `x``th` floor, you can assume it will also break when dropped from any floor greater than `x`.

+Write an algorithm that finds the minimum number of trial drops it will take, in the worst case, to identify this floor.

+For example, if `N = 1` and `k = 5`, we will need to try dropping the egg at every floor, beginning with the first, until we reach the fifth floor, so our solution will be `5`.